 I-94 Date vs. U.S. Visa Expiration Date

-Know when your stay in the U.S. is up.
+Know when your stay in the U.S. is up and what happens if you don't leave on time.

 Applying for an Extension of a U.S. Visa or Change of Status